Akurateco

 Phase 2: Establishing routine operation

-The secondary phase of transaction monitoring begins once the initial setup is complete and the business operates smoothly within the integrated payment system.
+The secondary phase of monitoring payment transactions begins once the initial setup is complete and the business operates smoothly within the integrated payment system.
 In this phase, the merchant becomes well-versed in using the system and its technologies.
-Here, the payment monitoring system collects transaction data, including payment trends, system performance, and others.
+Here, the payments monitoring system collects transaction data, including payment trends, system performance, and others.
 This data provides insight into how the system operates under normal, stable conditions.

 Phase 3: Performing ongoing transaction monitoring